 - Only change the electrode when cold.

 - With the latest development in the construction of offshore oil platforms, there has been an increased demand for underwater welding.
-The use of hyperbaric chambers to produce code-quality weld is very expensive to operate.
+The use of hyperbaric chambers to produce code-quality welds is very expensive to operate.

-- Sea Grant Researcher Dr. Chon Tsai has developed a new welding electrode for wet welding nickname “Black Beauty” for the black appearance of its waterproof coating.
+- Sea Grant Researcher Dr. Chon Tsai has developed a new welding electrode for wet welding nicknamed “Black Beauty” for the black appearance of its waterproof coating.
 The electrode exhibits excellent visual appearance and profile, micro-cracking of weld has been eliminated, operating characteristics are superior to other commercially available electrodes, and the electrode produces suitable results when used in any position.

 Dry hyperbaric chambers or habitats are extremely expensive.
 This is because it must be built for special applications such as repairing or making tie-ins on horizontally laid pipes.
-Recent improvements allowed GMAW (Gas Metal Arc Welding) process to be used in underwater welding with the use of special nozzles, domes or miniature chambers.
+Recent improvements allowed GMAW (Gas Metal Arc Welding) process to be used in underwater welding with the use of special nozzles, domes, or miniature chambers.
 In using this type of apparatus the welder/diver is in the water but the nozzle of the welding gun and material to be welded is in the dry atmosphere.
-These localized dry gas environment chambers are inexpensive, small and lightweight.
+These localized dry gas environment chambers are inexpensive, small, and lightweight.
 It is made of transparent material or has a sufficient number of windows so that the welder can see the inside to properly manipulate and direct the welding gun.
 This process can be utilized for welding up to 125 ft.
 (35m) below the water surface.